↑

 Rice and salad bowls are among my favorite ways to use up leftovers and random, small amounts of food.
 There is no right or wrong; you can add whatever you want.
 This shrimp rice bowl recipe combines leftover shrimp from dinner the night before with veggies from the freezer.
 Using ingredients you already have is one of the best ways to prevent food waste while creating delicious and healthy meals.

-A sauce can bring a dish together, so once you build your bowl, you’ll need a killer sauce or dressing!
-Since I always have my homemade dry ranch seasoning in the pantry, I whipped up a small amount of ranch dressing and added extra parsley for color and freshness.
-Tatziki would be good, too, and the dill would complement the other flavors.
-You could also add some extra dill to the ranch.
+A cool and creamy sauce can bring a dish together, and since I always have my homemade dry ranch seasoning on hand, I whipped up a small batch of ranch dressing and added extra parsley for color and freshness.
+Tzatziki would be good, too, and the dill would complement the other flavors.

 Shrimp Rice Bowl Recipe